Lin-Buo-Ren/documentation/distribution/guidelines.md

 ### Readme

+### Subjects

+Highly important to select the BISAC code(s) most suitable for the category of your book.

 ### External Links

 Review the links in your book as some retailers object to links which lead to alternative ebook retailers.